Funding: Career Focus

 The only activity supported under Career Focus is a career-related work experience.
-This activity is restricted to post-secondary graduates and should be tailored to meet the skill gaps of the young person.
+This activity is restricted to post-secondary graduates and should be tailored to meet the skill gaps of the young people.
 Client assessment is therefore required for all potential Career Focus participants.
-Work experience agreements can be for an individual work placement or involve a group of young people.

 Financial assistance may be provided to cover all or a portion of the costs associated with operating and delivering approved activities.